-Additionally, the Office in a separate rulemaking is proposing to add part 42, including subpart A, (RIN 0651-AC70) that will include a consolidated set of rules relating to Board trial practice.
-Specifically, the proposed subpart A of part 42 would set forth the policies, practices, and definitions common to all trial proceedings before the Board.
+Additionally, the Office in a separate rulemaking is proposing to add part 42, including subpart A, (0651-AC70) that would include a consolidated set of rules relating to Board trial practice.
+More specifically, the proposed subpart A of part 42 would set forth the policies, practices, and definitions common to all trial proceedings before the Board.
 The proposed rules in the instant notice and discussion below may reference the proposed rules in subpart A of part 42.
-Furthermore, the Office in separate rulemakings is proposing to add a new subpart B to 37 CFR part 42 (RIN 0651-AC71) to provide rules specific to inter partes reviews, a new subpart D to 37 CFR part 42 (RIN 0651-AC73; RIN 0651-AC75) to provide rules specific to the transitional program for covered business method patents, and a new subpart E to 37 CFR part 42 (RIN 0651-AC74) to provide rules specific to derivation proceedings.
+Furthermore, the Office in separate rulemakings is proposing to add a new subpart B to 37 CFR part 42 (RIN 0651-AC71) to provide rules specific to inter partes review, a new subpart C to 37 CFR part 42 (RIN 0651-AC72) to provide rules specific to post-grant review, and a new subpart E to 37 CFR part 42 (RIN 0651-AC74) to provide rules specific to derivation.
+The notices of proposed rulemaking are available on the USPTO Internet Web site at www.uspto.gov.

-Title 37 of the Code of Federal Regulations, Chapter I, Part 42, Subpart C, entitled "Post-Grant Review" is proposed to be added as follows:
+Title 37 of the Code of Federal Regulations, Chapter I, Part 42, Subpart D, entitled "Transitional Program for Covered Business Method Patents" is proposed to be added as follows:

-Section 42.200: Proposed § 42.200 would set forth policy considerations for post-grant review proceedings.
+Section 42.300: Proposed § 42.300 would set forth policy considerations for covered business method patent review proceedings.